 One of the hurdles that managed services providers (MSPs) and value-added resellers (VARs) must overcome is getting their clients to understand the outcomes they can expect from technology investments.
 It’s also helpful when a client understands a product’s name and acronym.
 Take “WAF,” for example.
 It’s not immediately apparent to most customers that WAF stands for “web application firewall.”
 Additionally, when some of your prospects hear “firewall,” they may assume it’s just another name for a network firewall, which they already have; therefore, they don’t need another one.

 Here are six tips for selling WAF solutions and providing your clients with a crucial layer of security.

 1Define the pain.

 Find out if you’re talking to a business owner who has dealt with malware a few times this year or whose website is constantly getting hacked.
 Maybe your prospect hasn’t experienced a significant cyberattack yet but knows that if they do, they’re out of business because of the type of data they use and store.

 2Talk about what network firewalls don’t do.

 Network firewalls are designed to protect your clients’ IT systems from attacks in the network and transport layers (layers 3 and 4 of the Open Systems Interconnection model).
 However, if your customer or prospect transmits data via the internet or has a web presence, a network firewall isn’t enough.
 Web application firewall solutions are specifically designed to analyze traffic coming into a web application.

 3Explain the difference between WAF and intrusion protection.

-Your prospects with intrusion detection systems (IPS) may wonder why they’d also need a web application firewall solution.
-While an IPS monitors traffic coming into a business’ network, it’s often not capable of detecting malicious HTTP traffic or protecting against a distributed denial of service (DDoS) attack that floods a website or web application with a high volume of traffic.
+Your prospects with intrusion detection systems (IPS) may wonder why they need a web application firewall solution.
+While an IPS monitors traffic coming into a business’ network, it’s often incapable of detecting malicious HTTP traffic or protecting against a distributed denial of service (DDoS) attack that floods a website or web application with a high traffic volume.

 4Show prospects how they can afford the web application firewall solution they need.